amit-mittal-ds/Bollywood_Puzzle/README.md

 from bollywood_puzzle1 import Game

-#This is function which you need to run to play the game
+#This is function you need to run to play this game
 Game()
 ```